-Infertility is defined as a disease by the WHO.
+Infertility is defined as a disease by the World Health Organization (WHO).

-Frequent, unprotected intercourse results in conception for 50% of couples within 3 mo, for 75% within 6 mo, and for 90% within 1 yr.
+Frequent, unprotected intercourse results in conception for 50% of couples within 3 months, for 75% within 6 months, and for 90% within 1 year.

 Infertility can be caused by the following: